 Ever since Oxford Instruments' first commercial superconducting magnet was built in 1962 by our founder Sir Martin Wood, we have been innovation leaders and award winners, with a global presence in major industrial and research sectors.
 Although we are proud of our history, we do not rest on it.
 By working closely with our magnet system customers, we have continually developed our superconducting magnet technology from the first magnet made by Sir Martin Wood in 1962 (picture, left) to the present compact 22 T magnet (picture, right) and beyond.
 Our innovation continues with the development of new cryogen free superconducting magnet solutions, design tools for high temperature superconducting (HTS) applications and use of the latest Nb3

 The majority of our superconducting magnets are customised and we are proud to have been involved in the most challenging projects.
-The most recent one is the high field, wide bore (15 T / 250 mm) for the National High Field Magnet Laboratory (NHMFL) as the LTS outsert of the proposed fully superconducting 32 T magnet.
+The most recent one is the high field, wide bore (15 T / 250 mm) for the National High Magnetic Field Laboratory (NHMFL) as the LTS outsert of the proposed fully superconducting 32 T magnet.

 Contact us to discuss your specific requirements.